MarekMaslanka/deku/README.md

 ```
 under the hood, the `make` command just calls the `deku` utility with the same parameters

-<a name="constrains"></a>
+<a name="constraints"></a>
-## Constrains
+## Constraints
- - Only function body can be modified.
+ - Only changes in ".c" source file are supported.
+Changes in header files are not supported yet.
- - ARM architecture is not supported yet.
+ - ARM and other architectures are not supported yet.
+ - Functions marked as "__init" are not supported.
+ - Functions that uses jump labels/static keys are not supported yet.